-An XML Sitemap is great thing to have for your website as it’s recommended by all the major search engines.
+An XML Sitemap is a great thing to have for your website as it’s recommended by all the major search engines.
 All in all a sitemap is just a way to make it easier for search engines to crawl your site.
 If you’re unsure if your site has one or not, type in www.site.com/sitemap.xml.
 If you receive a 404 page, your site doesn’t have an XML sitemap and you may want to think of adding one.
-If you are using WordPress there are many plugin that do this for example:
+If you are using WordPress there are many plugins that do this for example:

 If you are not using WordPress you can use online sitemap generators such as:

-Robots.txt, on the other hand is a way for you to block certain pages and directories from being crawled.
+Robots.txt, on the other hand, is a way for you to block certain pages and directories from being crawled.
 You can check your site’s robots.txt through www.domain.com/robots.txt.
 Many times when people aren’t finding their pages in Google’s index it’s because they’ve accidentally blocked access through robots.txt.
-So make sure your robots.txt file is setup appropriately.
+So make sure your robots.txt file is set up appropriately.

 To allow everything on your site to be indexed your robots.txt should look like: